rust-lang/book/second-edition/src/ch06-01-defining-an-enum.md

 haven’t brought the standard library’s definition into our scope.
 We’ll talk more about bringing types into scope in Chapter 7.

-Let’s look at another example of an enum in Listing 6-2: this one has a wide variety of types embedded in its variants:
+Let’s look at another example of an enum in [Listing 6-2][Listing-6-2]: this one has a wide variety of types embedded in its variants:

 [Listing-6-2]: #Listing-6-2